guicrocetti/terragrunt-gcp-infra/infra/example/example-region/project-management/readme.md

 This directory manages centralized role assignments and permissions at the project level, including the creation of management service accounts.

 ## Project-Level Permissions Example
-The following example demonstrates how to configure project-wide IAM bindings:
+The following example demonstrates how to configure project-wide IAM bindings and, optionally, restrict permissions to resources that have specific tags.

 ```
 include "root" {